 Beaver Lake Initiative

 Zebra mussels aren’t the only invasive species that can impact Whitefish Lake and our local economy.
-An Aquatic Invasive Species (AIS) response team—of which the Whitefish Lake Institute (WLI) was a member—responded to the discovery for further investigation.
+An Aquatic Invasive Species (AIS) response team—of which the Whitefish Lake Institute (WLI) was a member—responded to the discovery of Eurasian Watermilfoil at Beaver Lake in 2012.
 Bottom barriers were placed over the identified patch and a control/eradication plan was developed by a multiple agency workgroup in which the City of Whitefish and WLI participated.

 Why We’re Concerned